 The great advantage of the spreadsheet, however, is that it can be configured to produce a light curve from your observations.

 This can be then be sent by email to any one of the major observing groups if necessary.

-This How to originally appeared in the November 2005 issue of BBC Sky at Night Magazine.
+This guide originally appeared in the September 2021 and November 2005 issues of BBC Sky at Night Magazine.